MJeat/Documentation/Windows/Fonts/Customized_PS_terminal.md

 https://github.com/SleepyCatHey/Ultimate-Win11-Setup/tree/main/Fastfetch
 ```
 - Paste both files into the fastfetch folder.
-- Go to the config.jsonc and replace %USERPROFILE% with your hostname
+- Go to the config.jsonc and replace %USERPROFILE% with your computer username

-13. Go to `C:\Users\{Your hostname}\Documents\WindowsPowerShell\profile.ps1`
+13. Go to `C:\Users\{Your hostname}\Documents\WindowsPowerShell\` in File Explorer
-14. Go to this link and copy the code and paste it in profile.ps1 and don't forget to replace %USERPROFILE% with your hostname.
+14. Go to this link and copy the code and paste it in profile.ps1 and don't forget to replace %USERPROFILE% with your computer username.
 Code:
 ```
 https://github.com/SleepyCatHey/Ultimate-Win11-Setup/blob/main/PowerShell/Microsoft.PowerShell_profile.ps1